tiprankstipranks

 Economy & Political Environment - Risk 1

-Our operations are subject to risks of unsettled political conditions, civil unrest or instability, public health concerns or pandemics, natural or man-made disasters, acts of war, terrorism, and the effects of climate change, any one of which could adversely affect our business and results of operations.
+Our operations are subject to risks of unsettled political conditions, civil unrest or instability, public health concerns or pandemics, natural or man-made disasters, armed conflicts or acts of war, terrorism, and the effects of climate change, any one of which could adversely affect our business and results of operations.

 Economy & Political Environment - Risk 2